 - CCHD educates Catholics on the conditions and causes of poverty.

 - CCHD invites youth in 7th - 12th grade to learn more about poverty and the programs that are supported through CCHD here in the Archdiocese of Milwaukee.
-Download the Multimedia Youth Contest details and packet (contest renamed "Creating on the Margins Contest," which provides a new theme and new learning materials on social justice issues.
+Youth are invited to participate in our annual "Creating on the Margins Contest," which provides a new theme and new learning materials on social justice issues.
 The CCHD intern or Rob Shelledy can provide details related to the contest.

 Central to CCHD is the belief that those who are directly affected by unjust systems and structures have the best insight into knowing how to change them.
 CCHD works to break the cycle of poverty by supporting low-income people as they participate in decisions that affect their lives, families and communities.